top of page

 I hold my pen in hand to write

-Whatever any morning muse may indict,
+Whatever my morning muse may indict,

 To tell the number of my by-gone years